 Search engines and users alike use links to find content on your website.
 Linking also gives Google an idea of the structure and hierarchy of your website.

-There are several types of links.
-The home page menu links to pages that you want your users to find.
-Contextual links are links nested within your page content and allow your users to find content quickly on the same page.
+There are several links—the home page menu links to pages you want your users to find.
+Contextual links are links nested within your page content, allowing your users to find content quickly on the same page.

 Another plugin I recommend is Link Whisper: Internal link building is one of the most underused SEO strategies.
 Link Whisper takes the hard work out of it by making intelligent suggestions that are easy to manage.

-The key phrase is the wording that you want your page to rank for.
+The key phrase is the wording you want your page to rank for.

-Earlier, I explained in this article how I chose my keyword phrase and the tool that will help you select your post title.
+Earlier, I explained in this article how I chose my keyword phrase and the tool to help you select your post title.

-The Yoast tool recommends that you include your keyphrase right in the beginning paragraph.
+The Yoast tool recommends you include your keyphrase in the beginning paragraph.

 A good paragraph and intro start with a core sentence.
-The rest of the paragraph can explain to the reader what to expect from the post.
+The rest of the section can explain what to expect from the post.

 Keyphrase length